 Los Angeles Athletic Club decided to build a golf course for its members, which later became Riviera CC.
-Watson was the early years consultant to LAAC and his routing plan was approved.
-George C Thomas and Billy Bell completed their own design and completed construction in 1925-1926, but much of Watson's routing was retained.
+Watson was the early years consultant to LAAC and he produced several versions of a routing plan.
+However, the club instead hired George C Thomas and Billy Bell who completed their own routing design and completed construction in 1925-1926.